Kraftbar/linux-essentials/ocr/README.md

 The daemon is what makes an accurate engine usable on a hotkey at all.
 Without it you are choosing between a fast bad answer and an unusable good one.

+It is not resident around the clock, though.
+The model holds ~6.5 GB of an 8 GB card and gets used a handful of times a day, so `ocrd.socket` owns the socket, the first hotkey press starts the daemon (6-20 s), and it exits after 15 idle minutes (`OCRD_IDLE_SECONDS` in `ocrd.service`).
+Within that window every request is the resident-speed row above.

 ## Why PaddleOCR-VL

 Measured on `../ocr-bench`, against hand-typed ground truth for screen captures.